 Land-water storage: water surface, snow, groundwater storage and soil moisture contribute to a small amount of sea-level change.

-This webtool presents regional sea level changes due to non-uniform thermal expansion and other processes due to wind, as well as changes due to gravitational, rotational and deformational effects.
-However, there are additional effects causing sea level changes at different timescales such as local vertical land motions and storms causing extreme sea levels, as shown below.
+This webtool presents regional mean sea-level changes due to non-uniform thermal expansion and other processes due to wind, as well as changes due to gravitational, rotational and deformational effects.
+Data are presented at a resolution of 1° by 1°.
+There are additional effects causing sea-level changes at different timescales such as local vertical land motions and coastal hydrodynamics.
+This webtool delivers mean sea-levels, averaged over a few years, and therefore does not consider extreme water levels due to storm surges or inter-annual variability of sea-level changes such as those linked to the El-Niño southern oscillation.